Tech-with-anmol/Tech-with-anmol/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on *BOTU* *(a discord bot)*
-- 🌱 I’m currently learning javascript library
+- 🌱 I’m currently learning godot
 - 👯 I’m looking to collaborate on
 - 🤔 I’m looking for help with
 - 💬 Ask me about python or Web devlopment